Guitar picks and tone: How your choice affects sound quality

 Guitar picks come in a variety of materials, each with its own unique properties that affect tone.
 Common materials include celluloid, nylon, Delrin, metal, and even exotic materials like bone, wood, or stone.
 Each material offers distinct advantages and drawbacks in terms of durability, flexibility, and tonal characteristics.

-Celluloid Picks
+Celluloid picks

 For example, picks made from softer materials like celluloid or nylon tend to produce a warmer, mellower tone with less attack, making them well-suited for genres like jazz, folk, and country.